RallyCommunity/CustomChart/README.md

 The app is installed as a Custom HTML App ([see help documentation](https://help.rallydev.com/custom-html)) Once the app is installed, use the gear menu on the app panel and select "Edit App Settings".
 There are a few settings you can configure for each chart type.

+If this app is on a Timebox Scoped page, then the appropriate timebox filter will be applied if the Timebox is valid for the queried model.
+If the Timebox is not valid for the selected model, then the Timebox scope will be ignored.

+If the page is scoped to a Milestone Timebox, there is an additional setting to allow the user to respect or ignore the global project setting.
+This is useful when Portfolio Items associated with a specific Milestone are not constrained to a specific subset of the Project Hierarchy tree.

 ![custom chart settings screenshot](images/CustomChartSettings.png "Custom Chart Settings Screenshot")

 #### Chart Type